gemstone/root-dev/README.md

 To better ensure acceptance of pull requests, be sure to read the [coding style](https://gemstone.github.io/common/coding-style) document.

+To add a new Gemstone library repsository, see the [Add Library Steps](AddLibrarySteps.md).

 #### Relative Project Paths

 The Visual Studio solution file [Gemstone.sln](Gemstone.sln) found in this repository references all Gemstone library projects with a common relative parent path.
 For example, assuming all cloned repositories (including this one) for the [gemstone](https://github.com/gemstone) organizational site have the same root folder, e.g., `C:\Projects\gemstone\` and each project folder matches the repo name, e.g., `C:\Projects\gemstone\threading\` for the [threading](https://github.com/gemstone/threading) library, then opening the `C:\Projects\gemstone\root-dev\Gemstone.sln` from within Visual Studio will properly open and cross-reference all gemstone libraries.